rickmora98/Web-Design-Challenge/README.md

 The website was built using HTML, CSS, the Bootstrap library, and static visualizations from a previous project that explored this topic: https://github.com/rickmora98/python-api-challenge/

-To see the results of the analysis, click on the deployed website link below.
+To see the results of the analysis, click on the deployed website link below. <br>
 To examine the code files, their locations are indicated in the tree below.

 #### Deployed website: